lukso-network/lsp-smart-contracts/docs/LSP7CompatibilityForERC20Tester.md

 *Removes `operator` address as an operator of callers tokens.
-See {isOperatorFor}.
+See {authorizedAmountFor}.
 Requirements - `operator` cannot be the zero address.
 Emits a {RevokedOperator} event.*

 #### Parameters